-However, although the BHL currently makes 32,000,000 text pages of biodiversity literature available, this is only 6.4% of the estimated total domain of core biodiversity literature or 32% of the pre-1923 literature.
+However, although the BHL currently makes 37,000,000 text pages of biodiversity literature available, this is only 6.4% of the estimated total domain of core biodiversity literature or 32% of the pre-1923 literature.

-To address the current and pending issues of biodiversity literature the BHL proposed a large, public conference titled “Life and Literature and received funding from the Richard Lounsbery Foundation.
-The conference was held at the Field Museum, November 14-15, 2001.
+To address the current and pending issues of biodiversity literature the BHL proposed a large, public conference titled “Life and Literature” and received funding from the Richard Lounsbery Foundation.
+The conference was held at the Field Museum, November 14-15, 2011.
 124 participants from approximately 30 countries attended including librarians, biologists, computer scientists, publishers, students, educators, and others. <ANY OTHER RELEVANT ATTENDEE INFO?>

 The Life and Literature Conference.